supervision

 Requirements

-A strong mathematical background is required, but a strong cryptography background is not necessarily a must (but it’s of course a plus).
-Some knowledge/experience in coding (for example, Python, C/C++, SageMath) is also a plus.
-Candidates must have completed a significant research component either as part of their undergraduate (honours) degree or masters degree.
+A strong mathematical and cryptography background is required.
+Some knowledge/experience in coding (for example, Python, C/C++, SageMath) is a plus.
+Candidates are expected to have completed or complete a significant research component either as part of their undergraduate (honours) degree or masters degree.
+Candidates expecting to graduate in the next ~6 months are welcome to apply.

 Why choose to pursue a PhD at Monash University or in Australia more generally?

-Australian universities generally offer highly competetive stipend scholarships, at least at the rate detailed here (which is currently around AU$30,000 per annum).
-A standard Monash Faculty of IT scholarship for 2023 is AU$33,000 (tax free).
+Australian universities generally offer highly competetive stipend scholarships, at least at the rate detailed here (which was in 2023 around AU$30,000 per annum).
+A standard Monash Faculty of IT scholarship for 2024 is AU$35,000 (tax free).
 This scholarship does not require a PhD student to carry out any teaching duties.
 However, many students voluntarily take up teaching assistant (TA) duties (known mostly as tutoring in Australia).
 Depending on the activity type and number of activities undertaken, the teaching income can amount to a significant value, for example, between $5K to $15K.
 You can refer to here for the official Monash rates for teaching associate duties.

 In general, there are three parts to the scholarship offered by Monash: (i) tuition fee waiver, (ii) stipend scholarship (as described above), and (iii) health insurance cover.
 Successful applicants will receive all three supports together.